-Tom Robbins, a photographer for more than 40 years, is a professor of architecture at Columbus (Ohio) State Community College.
+Tom Robbins, a photographer for more than 40 years, retired as professor of architecture at Columbus (Ohio) State Community College.
 His careers in architecture and education have deepened his love for, and understanding of design, composition and visual impact.
-Tom and his wife, Sam, have exhibited widely and their work has been published in “Black and White Magazine.”
-Tom has photographed extensively in rural Ohio, New Orleans, and Southern Mexico where he finds the landscapes, the architecture and the people wonderfully photogenic.
-In the last five years, Tom and Sam have made Mexico the primary subject of their photography and have visited Oaxaca and the surrounding villages numerous times.
-Most of Tom’s work has been with 35 mm SLR and medium format cameras.
+Tom and his wife, Sam, have exhibited widely and their work is published in “Black and White Magazine.”
+In the last five years, Tom and Sam have made Mexico the primary subject of their photography and have visited Oaxaca and the surrounding villages many times.

 What You Should Bring